This game has unused areas.

 - A kill sprite was added for "Ice", which is encountered by stealing Ice Cap's hat.
 Previously, it mistakenly used a placeholder sprite of Aaron.

-- The color of blue attacks was adjusted somewhat, as the original, cyanish hue made it hard for red-green colorblind players to distinguish these attacks from white ones.
+- The color of blue attacks was adjusted somewhat for the benefit of colorblind players, as the original, cyanish hue made them almost identical to (for protanopia) or only slightly darker than (for deuteranopia) white attacks.

 - Some dialogue was updated to account for aborted genocide runs, such as the phone call in the invisible maze room, Papyrus's bone box during his date/hangout, and possibly more.